-Johanna from the Eco-village in Cloughjordan will be here from lunchtime Thursday serving soup each day and savoury and sweet pancakes.
+Johanna from the Eco-village in Cloughjordan will be here from Saturday serving soup each day and savoury and sweet pancakes.
 So that will save us some cooking over the few days.
 There will be chai available after lunch and some cake until it all runs out !

 Bring easy bits to cook.
 Nice fresh bread, salad, pasta, noodles, crackers, fruit that type of thing.